Ocean View Lodge

 Rates are per person, double occupancy unless listed otherwise.

-Lodging, meals at the lodge, guided fishing, use of all saltwater fishing tackle, raingear, and boots; fish processing and freezing up to 100 pounds of fish.
+Lodging, meals at the lodge, guided fishing, use of all saltwater fishing tackle, raingear and boots; and up to 100-pounds of vacuum-packed fish care.

 Packages do not include: